$\mathcal{S}_X$-convergence and locally hypercompact spaces: Preliminlar

-Every dcpo endowed with the Scott topology is a directed space.
-Every poset endowed with the weak Scott topology \cite{ERNE2009} is a directed space.
-The notion of a directed space is a very natural topological extensions of dcpos \cite{FK2017,YK2015}.
+Every dcpo endowed with the Scott topology is a monotone determined space.
+Every poset endowed with the weak Scott topology \cite{ERNE2009} is a monotone determined space.
+The notion of a monotone determined space is a very natural topological extensions of dcpos, and the category of all monotone determined spaces with continuous maps as morphisms is cartesian closed \cite{FK2017,L2016,XK2022,YK2015}.